DE

 No table of contents available

-Successful companies understand the desires and needs of their customers and offer content tailored accordingly.
-To gain this understanding, conducting a target audience analysis is recommended.
-In this article, we present different methods of target audience analysis and show you how to combine them effectively.
+Successful companies understand the desires and needs of their customers and provide appropriately tailored content.
+To gain this knowledge, target audience analysis is advisable.
+In this article, we introduce various methods of target audience analysis and show you how to combine them.

-A target audience analysis is essential for any company.
-Whether you are building your business or already running a successful one – you should always keep your target audiences in mind.
-People and business strategies change.
-Therefore, the target audience analysis needs to be conducted regularly and compared with previous results.
+Target audience analysis is essential for any company.
+Whether you are in the process of building a business or already managing a successful one, you should always keep an eye on your target audiences.
+People and business directions change.
+Therefore, target audience analysis must be conducted regularly and compared with previous analysis results.

-If you are just starting out, defining your target audience should be a priority.
+If you are just starting out, defining your target audience is the priority.
 Who is your ideal customer?
-Are you aiming to engage a specific type of customer, or do you want to build your company to appeal to a variety of customer types?
-Describe your ideal customer.
-Defining an ideal customer doesn't mean excluding potential customers who might also be interested in your products/services.
-Rather, this approach allows you to tailor your communication more effectively from the start and align your content with your target audience.
+Do you want to target a specific type of customer, or do you want to structure your company to appeal to various customer types?
+Describe your desired customer.
+Defining an ideal customer does not mean excluding potential customers who may also be interested in your products/services.
+Rather, this approach gives you the opportunity to make your customer communication more focused from the start and tailor your content to suit your target audience.

-If you are already running a business and want to ensure you offer the best possible content to your prospects and customers, you should determine whether you are reaching your target audience or appealing to other groups with your content.
+If you are already running a business and want to ensure that you're offering your prospects and customers the best possible content, find out whether you are already reaching your desired target audience or if your content is appealing to other groups.

-A target audience analysis specifically conducted to find targeted content is divided into the following three steps:
+A target audience analysis aimed specifically at finding target-specific content involves the following three steps:

 • Step 1: Data Collection